-On February 15, 2021, the BaltimoreCyberTrustRoot root certificate was replaced with a compliant version of the same BaltimoreCyberTrustRoot root certificate to ensure existing customers do not need to change anything and there is no impact to their connections to the server.
+On February 15, 2021, the BaltimoreCyberTrustRoot root certificate was replaced with a compliant version of the same BaltimoreCyberTrustRoot root certificate to ensure existing customers don't need to change anything and there's no impact to their connections to the server.
 During this change, the BaltimoreCyberTrustRoot root certificate was not replaced with DigiCertGlobalRootG2 and that change is deferred to allow more time for customers to make the change.

 Do I need to make any changes on my client to maintain connectivity?

-There is no change required on client side. if you followed our previous recommendation below, you will still be able to continue to connect as long as BaltimoreCyberTrustRoot certificate is not removed from the combined CA certificate.
-We recommend to not remove the BaltimoreCyberTrustRoot from your combined CA certificate until further notice to maintain connectivity.
+No change is required on client side.
+If you followed our previous recommendation below, you can continue to connect as long as BaltimoreCyberTrustRoot certificate is not removed from the combined CA certificate.
+To maintain connectivity, we recommend that you retain the BaltimoreCyberTrustRoot in your combined CA certificate until further notice.

-To avoid your application's availability being interrupted due to certificates being unexpectedly revoked, or to update a certificate that has been revoked, use the following steps.
-The idea is to create a new .pem file, which combines the current cert and the new one and during the SSL cert validation one of the allowed values will be used.
+To avoid interruption of your application's availability as a result of certificates being unexpectedly revoked, or to update a certificate that has been revoked, use the following steps.
+The idea is to create a new .pem file, which combines the current cert and the new one and during the SSL cert validation, one of the allowed values will be used.
 Refer to the following steps: